ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 	export PYTHONPATH=$HOME/python

 The loading of the modules has been tested separately without problems.
 We can add arbitrary models to the same python server dynamically.
 Both the server commands and the models use this loading technique.
-The functin importName(moduleName, name) on line 32 of the server does the job.
+The function importName(moduleName, name) on line 32 of the server does the job.

 _Notes_